 England wicketkeeper Steven Davies

-England wicketkeeper Steven Davies has come out the closet, making him the first still-playing openly gay professional cricketer.
+Wicketkeeper Davies came out the closet in February last year, making him the first still-playing openly gay professional cricketer.